Debate over Canadian flag resumes as convoy protests return to Ottawa | CBC News

 Victor Crapnell remembers the uneasy feeling he had watching the Freedom Convoy protests unfold in his hometown of Ottawa in February.
 The feeling came as he saw the red and white maple leaf on Canada's flag standing out against the snowy backdrop.

-The Victoria resident says seeing the image of the flag displayed so prominently, one some occasions alongside Confederate and even Nazi flags, stirred up emotions he says he never usually associated with the country's most recognizable symbol.
+The Victoria resident says seeing the image of the flag displayed so prominently, on some occasions alongside Confederate and Nazi flags, stirred up emotions he says he never usually associated with the country's most recognizable symbol.

 "It sort of hit home to me that our beautiful flag had been hijacked as their symbol of protest," Crapnell said.
 "And I thought, 'That's not right.'"